How to handle client negotiations

 The Great Unfriending

-This weekend I unfriended a few more people because they crossed that line.
-They jeopardized their relationship with me.
-I don’t doubt I have probably done something for someone in my life to do the same.
+This weekend, I unfriended a few more people because they crossed that line and jeopardized their relationship with me.
+I don’t doubt I have probably done something to encourage someone in my life to do the same.

-This election cycle will most likely be remembered by many as the time so many of us unfriended someone on social media.
+Many will likely remember this election cycle as the time we unfriended someone on social media.

 Business Tip

-No matter your political position, be careful that you don’t jeopardize a relationship or the ability to influence your industry.
+No matter your political position, you must be careful not to jeopardize a relationship or your ability to influence your industry.

 Here I am!
 I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.